The Donkey Memorial, Upington

-The donkeys you see all over South Africa today – mostly in 4-packs pulling carts – originate from those tiny little asses bred in Europe, Asia and North Africa centuries ago.
+The donkeys you see all over South Africa today – mostly pulling carts – originate from those tiny little asses bred in Europe, Asia and North Africa centuries ago.
 In many countries, the noble donkey has become a household pet.
 In South Africa, however, donkeys are, literally, the workhorses of rural communities.

 Many city dwellers think of donkeys as dumb animals.
 In fact, they are thoughtful, sensitive and handsome beasts with a highly developed sense of survival.
 That look he’s just given you is not the 1000-yard stare of stupidity – he’s actually gazing deep into your soul…

 Travel tips & Planning info

 Tel: +27 (0)54 332 5333

 The Kalahari-Oranje Museum in Upington is situated at No 4, Schroder Street.

 Some of the nicest times to visit this part of the world are during the change of seasons: April-May (autumn) and September-October (spring).

 Orange River tours; Namaqualand tours; Augrabies Falls tours; Richtersveld tours; Kgalakgadi Transfrontier Park tours.
 Upington is the tourism centre of the Green Kalahari region.